The Importance of Responding to Positive and Negative Google Reviews

 If a potential client sees that you are taking the time to thank someone for a positive review, it infers that customer appreciation is a top priority at your practice.
 In the event of a negative review, taking the time to address a problem, and offer a solution, will demonstrate to prospective clients that customer satisfaction and retention are held in high regard.

 What clients say online can have a significant impact on your accounting practice.
 According to BrightLocal, 79% of consumers trust online reviews as much as personal referrals.
 You may not have control as to what is being said about your business online, but you do have control over how you respond to and manage your online reviews.

-One of the worst things you can do for your online reputation is doing nothing at all.
+One of the worst things you can do for your accounting firm's online reputation is doing nothing at all.
 Unanswered reviews, especially negative ones, leave potential clients wondering what action, if any, was taken to remedy a problem, or if the client was ever acknowledged.

 Responding to a negative review can actually perpetuate a positive result.
 Statistics show that 33% of the customers who received a response from a business after posting a negative review ended up posting a positive review, and 34% deleted the original negative review.